ioBroker/ioBroker.admin/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
+* (foxriver76) fixed problem with saving array values in custom config
 * (foxriver76) fixed issue on deleting admin
 * (foxriver76) make UI update of controller and admin more verbose